thawtar/ml_learning/ai-build/README.md

 A minimalist MLOps application for predicting customer churn using machine learning.

+I built this little project using Claude Code with Opus 4.5 (mostly to create the baseline boiler plate codes).
+However, all the details in data loading and preprocessing, training and serving are checked and managed to ensure every step works as expected.

 ## Features

 - **DVC** — Data versioning and pipeline management